Psalm 7: God’s Faithfulness

 Faithful (adjective): remaining loyal and steadfast; true to the facts or the original (Oxford Dictionary).

-The Lord was faithful to Moses who wrote these words, and to David; they believed it.
+The Lord was faithful to Moses, who wrote the words above from Deuteronomy, and to David; they believed it.
 And the Lord is faithful to you and to me.

 The meaning of “shiggaion” is lost in antiquity.
 The word is in two places in the Bible though- here and at the beginning of Habakkuk 3 (in its plural form).
 No one knows really what it means; maybe some kind of meditation, maybe a musical term we no longer use.
 But whatever the meaning, Bible scholars think this psalm is something different.